JordenNorton/JordenNorton/README.md

 I'm a Blue Prism Automation Developer based in the UK, currently diving deep into the world of C# and .NET frameworks.
 With a passion for RPA and automation, I'm on a journey to broaden my skills in software development, eagerly awaiting to add Python to my toolkit.

 ## 🌱 What I'm Learning
-- **C# and .NET Frameworks:** Currently, I'm honing my skills in C# and familiarizing myself with the .NET 8 environment.
+- **C# and .NET Frameworks:** Currently, I'm honing my skills in C# and familiarizing myself with the .NET 8 environment, Web API's & MAUI.
 - **Python:** Up next on my learning path is Python, a language known for its versatility and efficiency in automation and beyond.
+- **Microsoft Power Platform:** Exploring the capabilities of Microsoft Power Platform to enhance my expertise in business automation and process improvement.

 ## 💼 Technical Skills
 - **RPA & Automation:** Proficient in Blue Prism, creating efficient automation solutions.